Sunday, 4 May 2025

 Tom always wanted to be a concert pianist but his ambitions were crushed.
 In his youth he masqueraded as ‘Bruno Hat’ in the 1920s art fraud, in the 1930s he drove his mad sister Unity around Germany attending Nazi Rallies saluting Adolf Hitler and befriending fascists.
 As a barrister Tom defended the infamous murderess Alma Rattenbury, and a man who claimed to be the true King of England.
 As a lover Tom Mitford was cunning, conniving and mischievous indulging in affairs with both sexes.

-The writer William Cross, FSA Scot has written at length on Tom Mitford, with articles for the Mitford Annual, he also gives illustrated talks on Tom's life and times.
+Will has written at length on Tom Mitford, with articles for the Mitford Annual, he also given illustrated talks on Tom's life and times to U3A, Probus, WI and history groups.

-Cross comments : " Tom Mitford’s story is often swept aside by the headline antics and indulgences of his notorious siblings and their odd ball parents.
+Will comments : " Tom Mitford’s story is often swept aside by the headline antics and indulgences of his notorious siblings and their odd ball parents.
 Yet Tom’s story is as fascinating and compelling as all of them put together."

 Tom Mitford And His Siblings